Dogecoin (DOGE) Price Hits $0.32 on Top Exchanges

 Buying and Selling Dogecoin

-It is usually not presently possible to buy alternative cryptocurrencies such as Dogecoin directly using US dollars.
-Investors seeking to acquire Dogecoin should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, Coinbase or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy Dogecoin using one of the exchanges listed above.
+It is usually not currently possible to buy alternative cryptocurrencies such as Dogecoin directly using U.S. dollars.
+Investors seeking to acquire Dogecoin should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, GDAX or Coinbase.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Dogecoin using one of the exchanges listed above.

 Receive News & Updates for Dogecoin Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Dogecoin and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.